CHAPTER THIRTY—CONDITIONS

 With a short glare at him, she peeled it off the tabletop and read it:

 She stared for a moment at his tense shoulders.
 She glanced at the security camera mounted on the wall by the door, at the guard’s turned back visible in the door’s window.
-She hugged her knees, trying to grasp the situation.
+She hugged her legs, trying to grasp the situation.

 The phenomenon made her feel like her emotions were all boxed up and labeled, and that the neural network was artificially trotting them out one by one until she landed on the one she found most appropriate.
 Heather hoped this, too, was simply another calibration process, and would pass.

-And there were so many fences to get through.
-So many guards.
 She didn’t even know where they were.

 She spoke up, quietly, “Hey James?”